 Jeremy Ficca

-His current work focuses on robust, biogenic approaches to architecture that invigorate architectural expression through the use of carbon sequestering hemp lime.
-Jeremy’s work and teaching have been supported by various organizations, including Carnegie Mellon Architecture’s PJ Dick Innovation Fund, The Alcoa Foundation and Autodesk.
-Recent recognitions include a ACSA Best Project Award, ACSA Creative Achievement Award and AIA Pittsburgh Honor Award.
-Jeremy’s work has been featured in Performative Materials in Architecture, Matter and Digital Fabricators, and exhibited at Roca Gallery London, The Mattress Factory and The Municipal Art Society of New York.
+Specifically, his practice advances robust, biogenic approaches to architecture that invigorate architectural expression through the use of carbon-sequestering hemp lime.
+Jeremy’s work and teaching have been supported by the Alcoa Foundation, Autodesk, and the PJ Dick Innovation Fund.
+His contributions have been recognized with an ACSA Best Project Award, an ACSA Creative Achievement Award, and an AIA Pittsburgh Honor Award.
+His work has been featured in "Performative Materials in Architecture," "Matter," and "Digital Fabricators," and exhibited at the Roca Gallery London, the Mattress Factory, and the Municipal Art Society of New York.

 This studio introduces integrated architectural design as the synthesis of disparate elements, demands and desires.
 It situates architecture as a technological, cultural and environmental process that is inherently contingent and entangled yet tethered to a historical project of autonomy.